A reference guide to Hungarian grammar, designed with English-speakers in mind

 • nem beszélek magyarul I don't speak Hungarian nem bes-el-ek modge-or-ul

-• csak kicsit beszélek magyarul I only speak a little Hungarian chok kitch-it modge-or-ul bes-el-ek
+• csak egy kicsit beszélek magyarul I only speak a little Hungarian chok edge kitch-it bes-el-ek modge-or-ul

 See the main page about country names introductions in Hungarian.